MaximeIJ/css-brickout/README.md

 this.element.style.transform = `translateX(calc(${absX}px - 50%)) translateY(calc(${absY}px - 50%))`;
 ```

-The movement of the ball is not very smooth and the game does consume more power than it would if using optimized graphics like `canvas` and `svg`.
+The movement of the ball is smooth but the game does consume more power than it would if using optimized graphics like `canvas` and `svg`.
 I plan to decouple the rendering logic so we can create a more efficient rendering method to compare just exactly how big is the difference with CSS is.
 In the meantime this is a fun experiment.

+In fact, even with non-trivial collision detection (see [geometry.ts](src/util/geometry.ts)), we can run it upwards of thousands of times per frame.
+The performance bottleneck is often first the repainting every frame, which will slow down FPS as the number of elements and the complexity of their styles (transparencies, blurs) increases.

+> [!NOTE]
+> The 60 FPS limit is often a result of `requestAnimationFrame` which, when uncapped by the device, the game can run up to triple the FPS.

 ## Recent changes